huygnguyen04/huygnguyen04.github.io/_pages/publications.md

 author_profile: true
 ---

-Add some projects and then link to publications

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}